How Hurricanes Threaten to Unleash Chemical Contamination

 People living near Superfund sites have been afraid of that exact thing.
 In a bit of tragic foreshadowing, residents of the Fifth Ward, a historically black and low-income sector of Houston, held meetings in July expressing unease with the EPA budget cuts.
 In particular, they were concerned about any potential lapse in protection from the lead-poisoned waste in the middle of their neighborhood, where the Many Diversified Interests Superfund site covers an old industrial facility.

 Officials at EPA headquarters haven’t responded to requests for comment, but the agency has pushed back against criticisms of their work during and after Harvey.
-On September 8, the EPA released the results of spectroscopic analysis of neighborhoods near the Valero refinery—which the agency monitors, but isn’t a Superfund site—that showed “no levels of targeted toxic chemicals were detected above the Texas TCEQ Air Monitoring Comparison Values.”
+On September 8, the EPA released the results of spectroscopic analysis of neighborhoods near the Valero refinery—which the agency monitors, but isn’t a Superfund site—that showed “no levels of targeted toxic chemicals were detected above the Texas TCEQ Air-Monitoring Comparison Values.”
 Additionally, the EPA has outlined its plans to respond to any disruption of Superfund sites by Hurricane Irma, taking steps that “are consistent with how EPA has historically prepared Superfund sites for natural disasters, such as hurricanes.”
 On Saturday, EPA spokeswoman Liz Bowman told the AP’s Biesecker and Dearen that in the case of Irma, “so far no sites have risen to this level [of an immediate threat] that we are aware of.”

 Still, the storm, which began battering the Florida Keys Sunday morning, could prove a challenge, both to the EPA’s response and to its reputation.
-On Thursday, Irma skirted Puerto Rico at category-five strength, whipping up waves that battered the coast of the main island, and hit outlying areas even harder.
+On Thursday, Irma skirted Puerto Rico at Category 5 strength, whipping up waves that battered the coast of the main island, and hit outlying areas even harder.
 One of them was Vieques, a tiny island where for years residents have been battling health issues allegedly linked to a Superfund site.
 It contains depleted uranium and other heavy metals from old Navy munitions.

 Natasha Bannan, a counsel with LatinoJustice who has worked in Vieques, said that while the island’s immediate concern is surviving the storm, there’s always a level of concern about the contamination spreading.
 “When you are in a toxic environment, of course there’s risks,” Bannan said.
 “I’m not a scientist, but when you have a hurricane come through that’s moving soil and water, of course there are going to be risks.”

-Irma’s devastation won’t end in the Caribbean.
-Over the next few days, its projected path through southern Florida would take it over dozens of hazardous-waste sites, including several where residents have long faced higher-than-average incidences of cancer.
+Irma’s devastation didn’t end in the Caribbean.
+Over the following days, its path through Florida took it over dozens of hazardous-waste sites, including several where residents have long faced higher-than-average incidences of cancer.

 And Irma won’t be the last.
-Hurricane season is far from over, and Harvey and Irma will make large swathes of the country even more vulnerable to future storms.
+Hurricane season is far from over, and Harvey and Irma will make large swaths of the country even more vulnerable to future storms.
 In all, with what seems to be an especially volatile hurricane season, multiple communities living near Superfund and RCRA sites in coastal areas will live in trepidation.

 The EPA could never erase that trepidation in its entirety, even if the Superfund program were again funded by polluter taxes and the agency put full remediation plans and caps on every one.
 The forces of nature are unpredictable, and truly catastrophic storms can destroy even well-laid protections.
 But currently, as sites have languished with no plan or budget to fix them, and as protections on remediated sites age, and as the agency has historically downplayed some concerns of environmental-justice communities, residents near contaminated areas have been placed in limbo.